Offshore installation security: SUA Convention + protocol

 The Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation (SUA Convention) and its accompanying Protocol for the Suppression of Unlawful Acts Against the Safety of Fixed Platforms Located on the Continental Shelf (SUA Protocol) criminalized behavior of crime, violence, or behavior that may threaten the security of ships and fixed platforms.
 The main purpose of the Convention was to ensure that appropriate action is taken against those who have committed unlawful acts against vessels and offshore oil and gas infrastructure as it obliges contracting Governments either to extradite or prosecute alleged offenders.
 The 2005 amendments, moreover, addressed vulnerable elements of the maritime-based oil and gas industry and drew attention to potential acts of terrorism.
 These actions establish that consideration should be also given also to the oil and gas industry.
 With this the SUA Convention and Protocol provided the first international treaty and framework for combating and prosecuting criminals and terrorists who have attacked or used a tanker or a fixed oil or gas installation as part of a terrorist operation.

 ISPS Code

 The International Ship and Port Facility Security Code (ISPS) prescribed responsibilities to governments, companies and personnel to detect security threats and take preventive measures against security incidents affecting ships or port facilities used in international trade.
 It additionally introduced maritime security levels for quick crisis communication which provides industry members with a framework for crisis response.
 The ISPS Code is enacted in national law in the EU and the US.

 Industry mechanisms

-International Association of Oil and Gas Producers (OGP Documents)
+International Association of Oil and Gas Producers (OGP documents)

-The International Association of Oil and Gas Producers is considered to be the voice of the global upstream oil and gas industry and has published several documents in the form of reports that recommend best practices to be introduced in the oil and gas industry including enhanced security of energy installations.
+The International Association of Oil and Gas Producers is asserted as the "voice of the global upstream oil and gas industry" and has published several documents in the form of reports that recommend best practices to be introduced in the oil and gas industry including enhanced security of energy installations.
 The pertinent documents are: